National Christmas Tree (United States): Great Depression and World War II

 The tradition of using a briefly-transplanted tree occurred again in 1940.
 The 1940 tree was a 34 ft high red cedar.
 More than 700 hand-colored lights, 700 ornaments, and six blue-green mercury-vapor lights were used to light and decorate it.
 Once more, the tree was taken from along the Mount Vernon Memorial Parkway and replanted after January 1.

 President Franklin D. Roosevelt speaks before lighting the 1941 National Christmas Tree.
-British Prime Minister Winston Churchill (right) was a surprise guest.
+British prime minister Winston Churchill (right) was a surprise guest.

 In 1941, however, the National Christmas Tree was relocated to just inside the south fence on the South Lawn of the White House.
-President Roosevelt personally made the request after having discussed the issue with Mrs. Eleanor Roosevelt on December 24, 1940, so that the ceremony could be a more "homey" experience.
+President Roosevelt personally made the request after having discussed the issue with Eleanor Roosevelt on December 24, 1940, so that the ceremony could be a more "homey" experience.
 Two live, 35 ft high Oriental spruce trees were taken from the White House grounds itself and planted 100 ft north of the south fence of the White House, each about 25 ft off the north–south axis with the Jefferson Memorial.
 As with the trees in Lafayette Park, they were to be used in alternate years.
 After the attack on Pearl Harbor on December 7, there was concern that the tree would not be lit due to security concerns.
 But the ceremony and musical program went ahead as planned, with the east tree serving as the year's National Community Christmas Tree.
 On December 22, British Prime Minister Winston Churchill secretly arrived in the United States aboard the and flew the remaining 150 mi to Washington, where he stayed with President Roosevelt in the White House for the Arcadia Conference.
 At 4 p.m. on December 24, the southeast and southwest gates of the South Lawn were opened and between 20,000 and 40,000 people entered the grounds, searched and watched over by U.S. Army soldiers, D.C.
 Metropolitan Police, and agents of the Federal Bureau of Investigation.
 Another 2,000 to 3,000 people waited outside the fence.
 On the portico of the White House with Roosevelt and Churchill stood Crown Prince Olav and Crown Princess Märtha of Norway, which had been occupied by Nazi Germany on April 9, 1940, and their three children; Roosevelt confidant Harry Hopkins; Attorney General Francis Biddle; Associate Justice of the Supreme Court Stanley Forman Reed; and Associate Justice Robert H. Jackson.
 Although warned that it was a security risk, Roosevelt and Churchill remained on the portico for the entire hour-long program.
 The crowd was kept at least 330 ft from the White House porch.